hanapiko/ksm-language/README.md

 - `lexer.go`: Contains the lexical analyzer (lexer) that converts the input code into tokens.
 - `parser.go`: Contains the parser that processes the tokens to build an abstract syntax tree (AST).
 - `interpreter.go`: Contains the interpreter that executes the AST.
+- `main.go`: The entry point for running KSM either in REPL mode or by executing a .ksm file.

 ## Features